AFM-analysis/nanite/docs/sec_rating_workflow.rst

 are correct.

 To start manual rating, use the command :ref:`nanite-rate <sec_cli_rate>`.
-The first argument is a folder containing experimental force-indentation curves and the second argument is a path to a rating container (``nameXY.h5``).
+The first argument is a folder containing experimental force-distance curves and the second argument is a path to a rating container (``nameXY.h5``).
 If the rating container already exists, new data will be appended (nothing is overridden).